|Questions & Answers|

 Q: I've never purchased a cut-your-own tree, what do I do when I get there?

 A: When you arrive we'll direct you to the tree species and size you are most interested in, explain our pricing, and give you a saw to use to harvest your tree.
 We provide a nice sharp bow saw for you to use or you can bring your own saw if you wish.
 Then just wander around our 6 acres of trees until you decide on the one you want, then cut it down and bring it back to the parking area.
 It takes less than a minute to actually cut your tree down.
 If you choose to bring your own saw, please note that chain saws are not allowed for two reasons: to preserve the peace and quiet and because our insurance coverage prohibits their use.
-Axes are also not allowed for insurance reasons.
+Axes and hatchets are also not allowed for insurance reasons.

 Q: How do I get my tree home?